rezmeplxrf/spendwise_web/README.md

 // Modifying text
 bodyElement.text = 'Some text';

-// or use setInnerHtml() - note: NodeTreeSanitizer.trusted shouldn't be used for user generated contents bodyElement.setInnerHtml('<p>This is a paragraph added via Dart.</p>', treeSanitizer: NodeTreeSanitizer.trusted);
+// or use setInnerHtml() - note: NodeTreeSanitizer.trusted shouldn't be used for user generated contents and it optional unless you want to add <script>
+bodyElement.setInnerHtml('<p>This is a paragraph added via Dart.</p>', treeSanitizer: NodeTreeSanitizer.trusted);

 ```